3a1/Evelion/README.md

 To run this cheat, you'll need [Git](https://git-scm.com) or downloaded source code and installed [Visual Studio](https://visualstudio.microsoft.com/) on your computer and basic knowledge how to compile it.
 Also for the loader you'll need DirectX SDK from [here](https://www.microsoft.com/en-us/download/details.aspx?id=6812).

-It's compilable in Visual Studio 2022 and 2019.
+It's compilable in Visual Studio 2022.

 ```bash
 $ git clone --recurse-submodules https://github.com/rbl-dot/sakura.git